loouislow81/notebook-deeplearning/docs/chapter-2.md

 - If your algorithm has a high bias:
   - Try to make your NN bigger (Size of Hidden units, Number of layers)
-  - Try a different model that are suitable for your data.
+  - Try a different model that are suitable for your data
-  - Try to run it longer.
+  - Try to run it longer
-  - Different optimization algorithm.
+  - Different optimization algorithm
 - If your algorithm has a high variance:
-  - More data.
+  - More data
-  - Try regularization.
+  - Try regularization
-  - Try a different model that are suitable for your data.
+  - Try a different model that are suitable for your data
 - You should try the previous two points until you have a low bias / low variance.
 - In the older days before deep learning there was a "Bias / variance trade off".
 But because now you have more options on solving the bias of variance problem its really helpful to use deep learning.
 - Training a bigger neural network never hurt.